SirPhemmiey/lottery-g/README.md

 ## Things to note

-- I used MongoDB as my database to persist tickets.
+- I used MongoDB as my database to persist lottery tickets.
 - I added `/health` checkendpoint to check if database connection is okay and also if overall system is working as expected.
 In a production ready system we can integrate monitoring/telemetry systems and APMs like `new relic`, `prometheus`+`grafana` etc
 - I containerized both development and test databases.
 See the command [here](https://github.com/SirPhemmiey/lottery-game#how-to-run-locally) to know how to spin it up in just one single command.
 - I added input validations using Joi library